 2. Open Up

 In a small kitchen, it’s important to have a place for everything to keep clutter at bay.
-Pull out shelves and an appliance garage will keep even the tiniest of kitchens organized and functional.
-A slim pull out “pantry” can organize spices while hidden slide out draws can organize knives and silverware.
+Pull-out shelves and an appliance garage will keep even the tiniest of kitchens organized and functional.
+A slim pull-out “pantry” can organize spices while the hidden slide draws can organize knives and silverware.

 4. Lighten Up